If You Use Life-Support Equipment

 The third party is not responsible for paying your bill, but may be able to help resolve the problem.
 Having a third party involved can be especially helpful if you are ill, elderly, live alone, or travel frequently.
 Please call 1-800-75-CONED (1-800-752-6633) for more information.

-If You Are 62+, Blind, or Have a Permanent Disability
+If You’re 62 or Older or Have a Permanent Disability

-If you are 62 years old or older, blind, have a permanent disability, (to be eligible, all members of the household must meet at least one of the criteria), you can talk to our specially trained representatives about options to pay your bill, government aid programs, and more.
+If you or someone in your household is 62 or older, blind, or has a permanent disability, you can talk to our specially trained representatives about options to pay your bill, government aid programs, and more.
 It’s free and confidential.
-Call 1800-75- CONED and ask for information.

 If You Run a Religious Organization, Veterans Hall/Post, or Community Residence